-With 1-way interaction strength, we have 50 tests.
-50 tests for 50 states.
-So that requirement is checked off.
+With 1-way interaction strength, we have 50 tests for 50 states.
+That requirement is checked off.
 But under closer inspection, we don't have property type paired with every value from every other parameter.
 This will not go over well with our subject matter experts and business stakeholders.
 So, while having a plan of all 1-way strength interactions could be appropriate, it is not for our mortgage example.

 Option 2: Selectively applying 1-way strength in our plan

-So, a 2-way plan creates too many tests.
-And a 1-way plan doesn't get the coverage we need to satisfy our requirements.
-Our next option is to create a mixed-strength plan that selectively applies our 1-way strength.
+So a 2-way plan creates too many tests, and a 1-way plan doesn't get the coverage we need to satisfy our requirements.
+Our next option is to selectively apply 1-way strength to certain parameters.

 Applying 1-way with the Mixed-Strength feature

-To selectively apply the 1-way interaction strength, we'll choose '1-way' from the dropdown located over our 'Location of Property' parameter.
-For this plan, we'll keep all of our other parameters at the 2-way interaction strength.
+To selectively apply the 1-way interaction strength, we'll choose "1-way" from the drop-down list located above the "Location of Property" parameter.
+For this example, we'll keep all of the other parameters at the 2-way interaction strength.

 As we can see in the picture above, we have 50 tests.
 So we have one test for every state: requirement satisfied.
-And since we've left all the other parameters at the 2-way strength, Hexawise will guarantee pairwise (or two-way) coverage for those parameters: requirement satisfied.
-We've successfully created a test plan that includes the variation our business needs, gets coverage for our important parameters and does it all in an optimized test set.
+Since we've also left the other parameters at the 2-way strength, Hexawise will guarantee pairwise coverage for those parameters: requirement satisfied.
+We've successfully created a test plan that includes the variation our business needs, achieves coverage for our important parameters, and does it all in an optimized test set.

 For more on the mixed-strength feature, please read the help file located here.